-- 1/2 c. of honey
+- 1/2 cup honey

 - juice of 2 lemons

-- 2 tbsps. of balsamic vinegar
+- 2 tablespoons balsamic vinegar

-- 1/4 c. of light soy sauce
+- 1/4 cup light soy sauce

-- 1 tsp. of cayenne powder
+- 1 teaspoon cayenne powder

-- 1 tsp. of Spanish paprika
+- 1 teaspoon paprika

-- 1/2 tsp. of ground black pepper
+- 1/2 teaspoon ground black pepper

-- 1 tbsp. of finely minced garlic
+- 1 tablespoon finely minced garlic

-- 1 onion, thinly sliced
+- 1 onion thinly sliced

 Rinse the pork and pat dry.
 Place in container where the meat can lie flat.

-- Mix together the honey, lemon juice, balsamic vinegar, soy sauce, cayenne, paprika, pepper and garlic.
+Mix together the honey, lemon juice, balsamic vinegar, soy sauce, cayenne, paprika, pepper and garlic.
 Pour over the pork.
 Turn the pork around to make sure every inch of the surface is coated with the marinade.
 Cover the container and keep in the fridge overnight.

-- Preheat the oven to 310F.
+Preheat the oven to 310F.

-- Lift the meat off the marinade and let the excess drip off.
+Lift the meat off the marinade and let the excess drip off.
 Transfer the meat to an oven-proof pan.
 Cover the pan tightly with foil.
 Slow cook in the oven for two hours.

-- Lift the meat off the pan and cool on a rack.
+Lift the meat off the pan and cool on a rack.
 While the meat cools, it’s the perfect time to prepare the side dish and the sauce.
 Pour the excess marinade into a small sauce pan.
 Stir in the drippings from the pork.
 Boil over medium heat, uncovered, for about 10 minutes.
 Flash fry your eggplants (instructions).
 Prepare the onion and chilis.

-- Heat up the grill (I used a stove-top grill).
+Heat up the grill (I used a stove-top grill).
 Brush the pork with the sauce.
 Grill over high heat until a nice crust forms on the outside.
 Flip over midway for even grilling.

 Using two forks, pull the meat apart into shreds.

-- To serve: Scatter the pulled pork on one side of a platter.
+To serve: Scatter the pulled pork on one side of a platter.
 Place the flash fried eggplants on the other side.
 Sprinkle the sliced onions in between, followed by the sliced chili.
 Serve the boiled sauce on the side.